yugr/rust-slides/benchmarks/server.md

 ```
 (otherwise kernel [will schedule all threads which run under `taskset` on same core](https://serverfault.com/questions/573025/taskset-not-working-over-a-range-of-cores-in-isolcpus)).

-You can now use `chrt -r 1 taskset 0xff00 ...` to run benchmarks on reserved cores.
+You can now use `chrt -f 1 taskset 0xff00 ...` to run benchmarks on reserved cores.

+UNFORTUNATELY CORE RESERVATION IS NOT APPLICABLE TO RUST BENCHMARKS:
+  - most benchmarks rely on `std::thread::available_parallelism` which ignores affinity mask
+  - so they start more worker threads than available cores
+  - this causes noise levels to skyrocket (10x, reproduced on Ubuntu 22 kernel 6.8.0-60-generic)
+  - for some benchmarks this maybe can be controlled by `TOKIO_WORKER_THREADS` or `RAYON_NUM_THREADS`
+    but core `available_parallelism` can not be controlled by environment variable

 # Fix frequency